AnyLogic

 Seize

-[Visible if Task type is defined as Delay (timeout/schedule) with resources]
+[Visible if Task type: Delay (timeout/schedule) with resources]

 Resource sets (alternatives)

-Here you can define several alternative resource sets (add new list by clicking the Add list button).
-The resource set is chosen based on the availability of units.
+Defines alternative resource sets.
+To add a new list, click Add list.
+The resource set is selected based on the availability of units.

 Resource pool

-[Visible if Seize is set to units of the same pool]
+[Visible if Seize: units of the same pool]

 Number of units

-[Visible if Seize is set to units of the same pool]
+[Visible if Seize: units of the same pool]

 Default value: 1